material-motion/material-motion/overview.md

 Open source projects are often driven by a core group of interested individuals.
 This presents an important risk to consider: what happens when the core group moves on to other projects?

 We're inspired by the [Moya](https://github.com/Moya/contributors) project's take on community ownership.
-We share responsibility in our community early and often.
+We grant responsibility in our community early and often.
 Gate keepers do exist at important steps in the process (cutting a release, pushing to stable).

 **Casual contributors are important.**